wp-plugins/lastfm-records/readme.txt

 = What are all this options I get? =

-* **Last.fm username**: your username.
+* **last.fm username**: your username.
 Default is my username, so if you like Randy Newman cd covers, do not change it ;-)
-* **Period**: last.fm can go back in time for the cds you listened to.
+* **period**: last.fm can go back in time for the cds you listened to.
 Leave it set to weekly if you want to see lots of different cd covers.
-* **Max. displayed**: the maximum number of cd covers you want.
+* **image count**: the maximum number of cd covers you want.
 As not all cds have cover images at Amazon, you will not always get the exact number you set here.
-* **Thumbnail size**: the desired width and height of the images.
+* **image width**: the desired width and height of the images.
 You can set this to zero and use img.runforcover in your stylesheet.If you do not know what this means, try some numbers between 75 and 160.
-* **Text when no images**: when the plugin can find no images, this text is used.
+* **error message**: when the plugin can find no images, this text is used.
 In rare occassions this message is used as error message.
-* **Link to**: you can choose where the images link to: Last.fm (default) or Amazon.
-If you choose to link to the Amazon product page, please note that this includes my associate id for Amazon.

 = Does your plugin support multi-user wordpress installations? =